3gstudent/Homework-of-C-Language/README.md

 And it can also be used to turn a critical process into normal.

+### CheckCriticalProess.cpp

+Check the selected process is critical or not.

 ### NtCreateThreadEx + LdrLoadDll.cpp

 Use NtCreateThreadEx + LdrLoadDll to inject dll